Quantitative phase and absorption contrast imaging: Model

 and the phase-contrast is weak.
 In this case, the diffracted complex amplitude is given by

 This is called the weak phase object approximation.
-Integration of the first term gives a delta function that represents the direct wave that goes through the object without interaction.
-We assume that the direct wave is known and, thus, can be removed from the data, so only the diffracted component is considered for imaging.
-On the other hand, integration of the second term gives the scattered diffraction pattern
+Integration of the first term gives a delta function (for an infinite aperture) that represents the direct wave that goes through the object without interaction.
+We do not consider it here, as it is usually blocked by a beam stop \cite{Veen04}.
+Thus, only the scattered component

-up to a constant that is set here equal to one.
+up to a constant that is set here equal to one, is considered for imaging.

 Assume that, for imaging purposes, the inspected object is discretized using a grid of $K$ pixels, so its phase $\phi(x',y')$ is well approximated by the size $K$ vector